-Table 35.
+Table 36.
 DCT Function

-DCFE, Digital Clamp Freeze Enable, Address 0x15[4]
+DCFE, Digital Clamp Freeze Enable-Address 0x15, Bit 4

-This register bit allows users to freeze the digital clamp loop at any time (do their own clamping).
-Users can disable the current sources for analog clamping via the appropriate register bits, wait until the digital clamp loop settles, and then freeze it via the DCFE bit.
+This bit allows the user to freeze the digital clamp loop at any time to perform manual clamping.
+The user can disable the current sources for analog clamping via the appropriate register bits, wait until the digital clamp loop settles, and then freeze it via the DCFE bit.

 When DCFE is set to 0 (default), the digital clamp is operational.
 When DCFE is 1, the digital clamp loop is frozen.